For everything you need to know about Centrelink offences, click here for Centrelink Fraud laws complete guide.

 By the time a person gets charged with Centrelink fraud, there usually is sufficient evidence to prosecute.
 However, in some cases, there isn’t. below is an outline as to some of the defences to a Centrelink charge in Australia.

 A person charged with Centrelink fraud offences will be ‘not guilty’ if any one or more of the following defences apply:

 - Mistake defence: This is where the accused person had simply made a genuine innocent or reasonable mistake in circumstances that led him/her to hold an honest belief leading to the mistake.

 - Necessity or Duress: This is when the accused person committed the offence due to a duress or necessity.

 - Mental illness defences: This is when the accused person at the time of the crime was labouring under a mental illness that contributed to him/her from being able to understand or realise the nature of his/her offending conduct.

 - Under age: This is when the accused person was aged under 10 at the time of the alleged offence(s).
 Or, if the accused was aged between 10 -14, the accused person wasn’t aware that what he/she did was wrong.

 Centrelink fraud offences, although are taken seriously carrying heavy maximum penalties including jail time, it does not necessarily result in a person always going to jail.

-For more information on Centrelink fraud, contact our Sydney based criminal lawyers today to arrange a free consultation.
+For more information on Centrelink fraud, contact our criminal lawyers in Sydney today to arrange a free consultation.